 - I had intended to take this flight in 2018, but was shocked to find out that the flight was sold out on almost every single date that it operated; I wasn’t expecting that, especially given that the route was subsidized

-The route ended up returning in 2019, with almost exactly the same schedule, times and pricing.
-Well, now the flight is returning for yet another year.
+The route ended up returning in 2019, with almost exactly the same schedule, times, and pricing.
+Now we’ll once again see the flight in 2022.

 The route will once again be operated by an ASL Airlines France Boeing 737-700, and the flight will be marketed and sold by Air Saint-Pierre.
 The flight will operate westbound on Mondays and eastbound on Tuesdays, as follows:

 Paris to Saint Pierre and Miquelon departing 4:00PM arriving 6:30PM

 Saint Pierre and Miquelon to Paris departing 10:30AM arriving 8:05PM

 As you can see, the plane sits on the ground in Saint Pierre for quite a while.
 This is so that the crew can get their rest and operate the flight back the next day, rather than making them stay there for over a week.

 I imagine the airline was able to get a decent deal on parking at the airport for 16 hours. 😉 It’s also interesting since this is an eastbound daytime flight, which is fairly rare.

 If you want to book a seat on this flight, here’s the pricing for travel originating in Paris (a one-way ticket costs 581.09 EUR):